SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 for astronomical applications.
 (Fascinatingly, these maximally symmetric solutions are very useful in theoretical work, because a couple of them describe ideal approximations to at least two very important real physical
-phenomena: the entire cosmos, and black holes.)
+phenomena: the entire cosmos, and rotating black holes.)

-Having said that, with enough computing power general relativistic systems, like colliding black holes, can be pretty well simulated these days, so the lesson there is with gargantuan enough compute power, the classical three body problem has about the same status as a general gravitational problem.
+Having said that, with enough computing power general relativistic systems, like colliding black holes, can be pretty well simulated these days, so the lesson there is with gargantuan enough compute power, the classical three body problem has about the same status as a relativistic gravitational problem.
 All of them are hard problems in real applications.

 The astounding thing is that the Newtonian three body problem is so damn